 If a professional assessment (whether voluntary or mandatory) shows that a student is chemically dependent, the student must initiate and maintain a treatment, rehabilitation, and/or aftercare program satisfactory to the student affairs officer.
 All treatment, rehabilitation and aftercare plans for pre-pharmacy and health sciences students will be coordinated through referral.

-If a professional pharmacy or occupational therapy doctoral student has not yet self-reported to IMP3 or IPP, it is required that they do so to pursue treatment.
+If a professional pharmacy or occupational therapy doctoral or athletic training masters student has not yet self-reported to IMP3 or IPP, it is required that they do so to pursue treatment.
 Treatment, rehabilitation and aftercare plans for pharmacy students will be coordinated through IMP3, which monitors the student's progress.
-Treatment, rehabilitation and aftercare plans for occupational therapy students will be coordinated through IPP.
+Treatment, rehabilitation and aftercare plans for occupational therapy or athletic training students will be coordinated through IPP.
 The student affairs officer will communicate with the treatment provider, IMP3 or IPP with regard to the student's ability to continue in the academic program, and in the event the student leaves the University, when the student will be allowed to return.

 D. Leave of Absence and Re-Entry